 Almost every law enforcement agency around the state has a workforce shortage.
-We support efforts to increase public safety staffing through innovative efforts to recruit and retain our state's vital law enforcement workforce.
+We support efforts to increase public safety staffing by innovative efforts and investment to recruit and retain our state's vital law enforcement workforce.

 Increase prosecutorial consistency and transparency: